ethanol-cx/Eye-Contact-Detection-With-OpenFace/model_training/readme.txt

 //====================== SVR and CLNF patch expers ======= //

-You can find the CLNF and SVR patch training code here - https://github.com/TadasBaltrusaitis/CCNF
+You can find the CLNF and SVR patch training code in CCNF folder

 //====================== CE-CLM patch experts ========= //

-For CEN patch expert training - COMING SOON
+For CEN patch expert training see ce-clm_training folder

 //====================== Point distribution models ===//